nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

-Step 1.
+**Step 1**.
 The user launches the application for the first time.
 The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentVersionPointer` pointing to that single address book state.

 ![UndoRedoState0](images/UndoRedoState0.png)

-Step 2.
+**Step 2**.
 The user executes `delete 5` command to delete the 5th person in the address book.
 The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentVersionPointer` is shifted to the newly inserted address book state.

 ![UndoRedoState1](images/UndoRedoState1.png)

-Step 3.
+**Step 3**.
 The user executes `add n/David …​` to add a new person.
 The `add` command also calls `Model#commitAddressBook()`, causing another modified address book state to be saved into the `addressBookStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)